NicolasGB/filecrab/README.md

 - Memorable words list for IDs, inspired by
   [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole.rs).
 - Server can be run in distant or embedded mode.
+- The cli can manage multiple instances of filecrab.

 ## Security